UCAR-SEA/SEA-ISS-Template/.github/ISSUE_TEMPLATE/review-process.md

         |:----------------------|:---------|
         | Reviewer 1             |          |
         | Reviewer 2             |          |

+        Reviewers, please copy the following into a comment and complete the requested fields to proceed with the review process.

         ## ⚖️ Conflict of Interest
         - [ ] As the reviewer, I confirm that there are **no conflicts of interest** for me to review this work